Norvik-Ucraft/NLP-Course/README.md

 Similar to `Doc.ents`, `Doc.noun_chunks` are another object property.
 Noun chunks are "_base noun phrase_" - flat phrases that have a noun as their head.
 You can think of noun chunks as a noun plus the words describing the noun.

+`Doc.noun_chunks` are _base noun phrases_: token spans that include the noun and words describing the noun.
+Noun chunks cannot be nested, cannot overlap, and do not involve prepositional phrases or relative clauses.
+Where `Doc.ents` rely on the **_ner_** pipeline component, `Doc.noun_chunks` are provided by the parser.

 ## Built-in Visualizers
 Spacy includes a built-in visualization tool called _**displaCy**_. displacy is able to detect whether you're working in a Jupyter notebook, and will return markup that can be rendered in a cell right away.
 When you export your notebook, the